krahman80/laravel-simple-forum/NOTES.md

   2. when creating post user can add url
 * user can edit his post
 * user can delete his post
+* user can add comment to post

 ### To Do
-* user can reply his post or other user's post
+* add votes to post